apple/GCGC/src/notebooks/README.md

     plot.yaxis.set_major_formatter(ScalarFormatter()) # optiona

 Uses the function `plot_scatter()`.
-This function is interchangeable with the function `plot_line()` if a line plot is desired, with the same parameters for each function.
+This function is interchangeable with the function `plot_line()` if a line plot is desired, with the same parameters for both functions.
 The parameters are listed below for the functions, with the expected values to create the plot described by `1a.
 STW pauses during program runtime, linear` being described in paranthesis.
 The only required parameter is `gc_event_dataframes`.

     gc_event_dataframes (required)
     group_by            (Expected = None)